 Ask Ella: Yes, You CAN Use Pinecones In Bouquets

-Ask Ella is a reoccurring Garden Collage feature where we ask our in-house florist, Ella Stavonsky, about floral design– including the history of, origin, and maintenance that goes into some of the most intriguing flowers on the market today.
+Ask Ella is a recurring Garden Collage feature where we ask our in-house florist, Ella Stavonsky, about floral design– including the history of, origin, and maintenance that goes into some of the most intriguing flowers on the market today.
 This column is dedicated exclusively to common and rare varieties of flowers you’re likely to find at your local market.
 This week, we spotlight pinecones, the queen of the winter season.

 With Winter in full effect, you have to start to wonder where some of those flowers are coming from.
 (Yes, we’re looking at you, peonies.)
 With the new year and a new sense of purpose, now is the perfect time to try and embrace your more sustainable aspirations in small ways, like making bouquets to bring cheer around the house– plus, it’s a fun, creative challenge to try and rely on more seasonal elements.